The best Memorial Day sales 2020: deals from Home Depot, Best Buy, and more

-Memorial Day 2020 is officially one week away, which means you can find fantastic deals now leading up to the big holiday event.
-Memorial Day sales include huge discounts from your favorite retailers like Home Depot, Amazon, and Best Buy on items such as patio furniture, TVs, laptops, grills, mattresses, and more.
+Memorial Day sales are in full force just ahead of the long holiday weekend.
+You can already find incredible deals from your favorite retailers like Home Depot, Best Buy, Dell, and more.
+It's the perfect opportunity to score record-low prices on outdoor items like patio furniture, grills, lawnmowers, and decor.
+You can also find massive discounts on TVs, mattresses, laptops, appliances, and so much more.

-To help guide you through all the promotions and offers, we've put together a list of the best Memorial Day sales that are live right now.
-We've also hand-picked the top standout deals from a variety of categories such as appliances, electronics, and home items.
-Some standout deals include up to 65% off patio furniture at Wayfair, the all-new AirPods Pro on sale for $228, up to 40% in savings on major appliances at Lowe's, and the best-selling Samsung 50-inch 4K TV on sale for just $329.99.
+To help guide you through all the offers, we've put together a list of the best Memorial Day sales of 2020 that are happening right now.
+We've also hand-picked the top standout deals from a variety of online retailers.
+Our top Memorial Day sale picks include up to $500 in savings on top-brand appliances at Best Buy, up to 40% off outdoor items at Home Depot, and Nectar is offering $399 of free accessories with every mattress purchase.
+If you're looking for tech deals, Amazon has the new AirPods Pro on sale for $228, and the Hisense 50-inch 4K Roku TV on sale for just $279.99 at Best Buy.

 This might be your last chance to score record-low prices before the next big sale event (Amazon Prime Day), so you should take advantage of these incredible bargains while you can.
-Make sure to bookmark this page as we'll be updating it with all the best deals leading up to the long holiday weekend.
+Make sure to bookmark this page as we'll be updating it with all the best deals leading up to the holiday sale event.

 The best Memorial Day sales: